Why is “pick one goal setting framework” the wrong question?

 Example: Finish and submit a complete 80,000-word manuscript to at least five literary agents by December 31.

 Borrow source: SMART (Doran, 1981) for the sentence discipline.
-The constraint relationship to the Summit Goal is borrowed from the Goal Cascade architecture.
+The constraint relationship to the Summit Goal comes from the Goal Cascade architecture.

 Step 3: write the Outcome Map (20 minutes)

-Three to five Success Measures with dates.
+Three to five Success Measures, each with a date.
 This is where you borrow from OKR.
 Each Success Measure is a key result for the Annual Goal, sized for the year rather than the quarter.

 Example: